-Apply for state scholarships and grants
+Apply for state scholarships and grants and for Vocational Rehabilitation (VR)

-Check with your state scholarship agency for application information and forms.
+Check with your state scholarship and VR agencies for application information and forms.

 Research other sources of aid

 Use free, reputable sources of information on private scholarships.
 We provide links to the major sources directly from our website.